-Group equity at 31 December 2014 was £25.9m (2013: £40.5m).
-The movement arises mainly from the net actuarial losses in respect of the Group's defined benefit pension schemes of £11.9m, currency translation losses on foreign currency net investments of £1.3m and dividend payments of £1.1m, all figures net of tax where applicable.
+Group equity at 31 December 2015 was £36.6m (2014: £25.9m).
+The movement arises mainly from the net actuarial gains in respect of the Group's defined benefit pension schemes of £18.0m, profit for the period from continuing operations of £1.7m, losses arising on the discontinued operations of £5.8m, currency translation losses on foreign currency net investments of £2.2m and dividend payments of £1.1m, all figures net of tax where applicable.

+David Cowen

-David Cowen Group Finance Director 25 February 2015
+Group Finance Director 25 February 2016